DavidKitz/Calorie-Calculator/readme.md

-## Calory Calculator using the food-calorie-data-search API
+## Calory Calculator using the Food Calorie Data Search API